 Purpose - The compensation program provides for an annual bonus that is performance linked.
-The objective of the program is to compensate individuals based on the achievement of specific goals.
+The plan sets forth performance incentives that are payable if the annual performance objectives established by the Board of Directors is met or exceeded.
+The objective of the program is to compensate individuals based on the achievement of specific goals aligned with shareholder value, superior earnings growth and expense control.
 Mr. Smith does not participate in the bonus program.